pseudoyim/conda_build_dojo/README.md

 ### Linux

 1. Fork this repo to your personal Github account.
-1. Clone this repo locally (e.g. on your Mac).
+1. Clone your fork of this repo locally (e.g. on your Mac).
 1. Run the `c3i_linux-64` Docker image to spin up a container, mounted to a path that can reach your clone of this `conda_build_dojo` repo and `aggregate`.
 1. In the container, `cd` to this repo, and install it in dev mode (`pip install . -e`)
 1. Run `dojo --help`.
+If successful, you're ready to roll.

 ### OSX